avo-hq/docs.avohq.io/docs/2.0/controllers.md

 ```

 ## Destroy methods
-For `destroy` method you can modify the after destroy path, the messages and the actions both on success or fail.
+For the `destroy` method, you can modify the `after_destroy_path`, the messages, and the actions both on success or failure.

 ### `after_destroy_path`
-Overriding this method, you can tell Avo what path to follow when destroy succeed.
+Overriding this method, you can tell Avo what path to follow when `destroy` succeeds.

 ### `destroy_success_action` / `destroy_fail_action`
-Overriding these methods, you can build a custom response when destroy succeed or fail, respectively.
+Overriding these methods, you can build a custom response when `destroy` succeeds or fails.

 ```ruby
 def destroy_success_action